College Factual by our College Data Analytics Team

 How to Calculate Value

-College Factual calculates value by calculating average Franklin and Marshall cost multiplied by time to graduate, and then compares that number to other schools of a similar quality ranking.
-If the school is priced fairly based on the educational quality it receives a fair ranking.
-If it is underpriced it receives a good or excellent value.
+College Factual calculates value by comparing the average Franklin and Marshall cost of a degree against other schools of a similar quality.
+If the school is priced fairly for the educational quality it provides, it receives a fair ranking; if it is underpriced, it earns a good or excellent value.

 Read the full Best for the Money Ranking Methodology.